-As a rule, this requires GEM students to:
+As a rule, this requires IBA students to:

-- select two CHOICE modules (15 CP credits) from the desired minor program in the first year and - substitute two of the mandatory elective GEM CORE modules (15 CP credits) in the second year with the default minor CORE modules of the minor study program.
+- select two CHOICE modules (15 CP) from the desired minor program in the first year and - substitute two of the mandatory elective IBA CORE modules (15 CP) in the second year with the default minor CORE modules of the minor study program.

-The requirements for each specific minor are described in the handbook of the study program offering the minor (see Chapter 3.2) and are marked in the respective Study and Examination Plans.
+The requirements for each specific minor are described in the handbook of the study program offering the minor (Chapter 3.2) and are marked in the respective Study and Examination Plans.
 For an overview of accessible minors, please check the Major/Minor Combination Matrix which is published at the beginning of each academic year.

-Note: Students pursuing GEM as a major cannot pursue International Business Administration (IBA) as a minor; students must declare whether they are following either GEM or IBA as a major at the beginning of the second year of studies.
+Note: Students pursuing IBA as a major cannot pursue Global Economics and Management (GEM) as a minor; students must declare whether they follow either IBA or GEM as a major at the beginning of the second year of study.
+Online students can only take the minor in Data Science and Industrial Engineering and Management (IEM).